The World: The Great Yes and the Great No.

 those beginning chapters, the astounding beauty of creation and its creatures.

-We’re not Puritans, Dualists or Gnostics, Barron sharply exhorts us in his ten-year-old homily.
+We’re not Puritans, Dualists or Gnostics, Barron sharply exhorts us in his twelve-year-old homily.
 We Catholics believe that the world and everything in it is GOOD!
 Just so, we know that our bodies and our sexuality are Good!
 This is the reason our Church is so very passionate about marriage.
+About chastity.
 And also priestly celibacy.

 Eve knew her God had said “No!” but she did it anyway.
 Attracted by the beauty of the fruit and the specious wisdom of the serpent.
 And then, of course, she had to share it with her husband.